Do Black Patent Leather Shoes Really Reflect Up?: Film in development

 Director and author Ken Kwapis (Sisterhood of the Traveling Pants and He's Just Not That Into You), drafted a screenplay for a non-musical film version of the book in late 2005.

 Theater

 The show has become a highly popular choice of regional and community theatres.
-The original 1979 Chicago production's -year run at the Forum Theater was the longest in the city's history it featured Megan Mullally, Anthony Crivello and Chloe Webb among many others.
+The original 1979 Chicago production ran for over three years at the Forum Theater, and featured Megan Mullally, Anthony Crivello and Chloe Webb among many others.
 "Shoes" broke house records during its two runs in Philadelphia.
 However, the show did not duplicate its success on Broadway.
 Opening on May 27, 1982 at the Alvin Theatre, it closed on May 30 after five performances.
-Directed by Mike Nussbaum (Chicago and Broadway) and choreographed by Thommie Walsh (Broadway).
+It was directed by Mike Nussbaum (Chicago and Broadway) and choreographed by Thommie Walsh (Broadway).
 In addition to Russ Thacker as Eddie and Maureen Moore as Becky, the cast included Don Stitt, Vicki Lewis and Jason Graae.